cake-contrib/Home/CI.md

       WYAM_ACCESS_TOKEN: ${{ secrets.WYAM_ACCESS_TOKEN }}
       WYAM_DEPLOY_REMOTE: "${{ github.event.repository.html_url }}"
       WYAM_DEPLOY_BRANCH: "gh-pages"
-    # ubuntu-latest is used here due to it is
+    # ubuntu-latest is used here due to it being
     # the one taking the shortest time to execute
     runs-on: ubuntu-latest